jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 end
 ```

-The first is exactly what's suggested by the warning- add in the parentheses.
-The second makes explicit the fact that `phrase` is defined on the `LearningElixir` module- thus removing the ambiguity.
+The first is exactly what's suggested by the warning: add in the parentheses.
+The second makes explicit the fact that `phrase` is defined on the `LearningElixir` module, thus removing the ambiguity.
 I personally prefer the second solution (it makes the function more portable because you don't have to worry about scope), but either works.

 Finally, now that we're in a proper file we don't have to define everything on one line.